 DC sues Trump inaugural committee, alleging abuse of funds

-WASHINGTON (AP) — The District of Columbia is suing President Donald Trump's inaugural committee and two companies that control the Trump International Hotel in the nation's capital, accusing them of abusing nonprofit funds to benefit Trump's family.
+WASHINGTON (AP) — The District of Columbia is suing President Donald Trump's inaugural committee and two companies that control the Trump International Hotel in the nation's capital, accusing them of throwing parties for the Trump family with nonprofit funds, and overpaying for event space at the hotel.

 The city's attorney general, Karl Racine, announced the lawsuit Wednesday.
-According to his office, the inaugural committee coordinated with the Trump family to “grossly overpay for event space” in the hotel.
+According to his office, the inaugural committee abused non-profit funds, and to coordinated with the Trump family to “grossly overpay for event space” in the hotel.

 The committee has maintained that its finances were independently audited, and that all money was spent in accordance with the law.